Orange-Cyberdefense/GOAD/README.md

 ## Installation

-- Installation is in two part :
+- Installation is in two parts :

 1. providing : it is made with vagrant, it download and run empty windows box.
 2. provisioning : it is made with ansible, it will install all the stuff to make the lab running like an active directory network